meltingscales/DoggyNeuralGlitch/README.md

 ### Neural Core Implementation Notes

 **Why This Architecture?**
-- VAE structure creates smooth latent space (similar inputs → similar outputs)
+- The **plasma generator** is the primary visual driver: audio features map directly to sine wave frequencies/phases, guaranteeing colorful and audio-reactive output with no training
+- The **VAE acts as a texture layer** (blended 30% over plasma): its random weights with gain=2.0 produce complex nonlinear patterns that vary with the latent code
-- Conv decoder (~400k params) stays demoscene-authentic while being feasible
-- Upsampling from 16×16 spatial base avoids the massive linear layer that a fully-connected decoder would require (which would be 200M+ params for 512×512×3 output)
+- Conv decoder (~400k params) stays demoscene-authentic — a fully-connected decoder would need 200M+ params for 512×512×3 output
 - Tanh output naturally scales to image range with simple denormalization
-- Random weights provide enough complexity without training

 **Key Implementation Tricks**:
 1. **Feature padding**: MFCCs are padded/truncated to exactly 128 dimensions